michael105/slterm/README.md

  CP437 (IBM-PC1, et al., with those signs to draw borders and boxes), cp850, cp1250, cp1251, cp1253 are compiled in,
  and can be selected by Ctrl+Win+[0..5]
+ A combination of cp437 and cp1252 is named cp4002, and used with Ctrl_Win+6.
+It has German Umlauts and the box drawing characters of cp437, at the usual codepoints.

  Other codepages would be possible, by adding them to charmap.h, and edit config.h